 Given the evidence above, a buffer zone within the range of 300 – 500 metres is precautionary.
 It is reasonable to assume that activities undertaken and permitted by the General Licences are not conducted unremittingly in terms of duration and frequency.
 It is concluded that birds that are occasionally or periodically disturbed by licensed actions conducted at a reasonable distance away are likely to be able to resume their natural behaviour quickly with no lasting impact.
 The recommendation for this reasonable distance is 300 metres.

-Where known, Functionally Linked Land (FLL) should also be subject to the recommended buffer zone distance of 300 metres.